'Give me my money back!'

-Yet this can be overcome if the buyer tells the seller they are passing on the rights by "conferring the benefit of the contract" under the Contracts (Rights of Third Parties Act) 1999.
+Yet for faulty items this can be overcome either with a gift receipt, or (if the shop doesn't offer one) if the buyer tells the seller they are passing on the rights by "conferring the benefit of the contract" under the Contracts (Rights of Third Parties Act) 1999.

-In plain English, this means you need to make it clear – ideally in writing – you're buying for someone else by stating their name or giving a particular description, such as them being a family member, eg, writing "this is a gift for Martin Lewis" on the receipt at the time of purchase.
+In plain English, this means you need to make it clear – ideally in writing – you're buying for someone else by stating their name or giving a particular description, such as them being a family member, eg, getting the store to write "this is a gift for Martin Lewis" on the receipt at the time of purchase.
 This extra term then becomes part of your contract too.

-As with other rights, stores do often provide over and above their obligation so may help with a faulty gift.
+As with other rights, stores do often provide over and above their obligation.
 Yet there's no harm in remembering to tell them it's a gift if you buy an expensive present for someone.